oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Use_Cases.md

 should deliver the needed bits.

-Some important option to pass to you [ColourMatchingModuls](/wiki/ColourMatchingModuls "wikilink") are queried
+Some important options to pass to your [ColourMatchingModuls](/wiki/ColourMatchingModuls "wikilink") are queried
 now:
 Rendering Intent, Black Point Compensation, possibly a thierd profile -